 Final thoughts on traveling Morocco by train

-All in all, we highly recommend traveling around Morocco by train as it is easy and fun!
+All in all, we highly recommend travelling around Morocco by train as it is easy and fun!
 The trains themselves are modern and excellent and have super comfortable seating accommodations.

 Likewise, Morocco clearly values its rail network and thus has many advantageous routes for the intrepid traveller looking to see as much of the country as possible.
 Any way you slice it, Morocco is a train traveller’s dream!